What happens to an ISA when someone dies

 What the executor needs to do

-To close a cash ISA and release funds, you will need to contact the ISA provider’s bereavement team.
+To close a cash ISA and release funds, contact the ISA provider’s bereavement team.
 You will typically need:

 • The original death certificate (or certified copy – check the provider’s requirements)